HPInc/Anyware-Certification/README.md

 > [Trusted Zero Client Settings Guide Link](https://anyware.hp.com/web-help/trusted-endpoints/trusted-zero-client/current/configuration/settings/)

 > [!TIP]
-> **Key Takeaway:** Reader should be able to briefly explain Trusted Zero Client settings.
+> **Key Takeaway:** Reader should be able to find the Trusted Zero Client settings and understand how to make configuration changes.

 ### Tera2 Feature Comparison
-If you are an existing Tera2 Zero Client user, or have prior experience using the Tera2 devices, this page will highlight some of the more important differences between the two.
+The Trusted Zero Client and Tera2 Zero Client are different devices with different functionality.
+This page highlights some of the important differences between the two.

 > [!NOTE]
 > [Feature Comparison Guide Link](https://anyware.hp.com/web-help/trusted-endpoints/trusted-zero-client/current/reference/tera2-faq/)

 > [!TIP]
-> **Key Takeaway:** Reader should be able to differentiate feature comparison between Trusted Zero Client and Tera2 PCoIP Zero Client.
+> **Key Takeaway:** Reader should understand the major differences between the Anyware Trusted Zero Client and Legacy Tera2 PCoIP Zero Client.

-### Troubleshooting & Logs:
+### Trusted Zero Client - Troubleshooting & Logs:
 If you encounter a problem setting up or using the Trusted Zero Client, there are several troubleshooting and support resources you can access.

 The Trusted Zero Client and its related components, including the Trust Center and the PCoIP agent, write log files that document processes and interactions with other services.
-These files are invaluable in diagnosing problems.

 > [!NOTE]
 > [Troubleshooting Guide Link](https://anyware.hp.com/web-help/trusted-endpoints/trusted-zero-client/current/support/support/)
 >
 > [Logs Guide Link](https://anyware.hp.com/web-help/trusted-endpoints/trusted-zero-client/current/support/support/#logs)
+> [!TIP]
+> **Key Takeaway:** Reader should understand how to view logs and generate a support bundle.

-### Trust Center Overview
+### Trust Center - Overview

 The Anyware Trust Center provides a management and security plane for a Trusted Zero Client deployment.
 Using the Anyware Trust Center, administrators can register Trusted Zero Clients, manage their capabilities and features, enable and disable connections, and monitor access behavior.

 The Anyware Trust Center is an application composed of multiple services on a single VM.
-It connects to Trusted Zero Client endpoints and your Endpoint Manager.
+It connects to your Trusted Zero Client endpoints and Endpoint Manager.

 > [!NOTE]
 > [Anyware Trust Center Admin Guide Link](https://anyware.hp.com/web-help/trusted-endpoints/trust-center/current/)

 > [!IMPORTANT]
-> The Anyware Trust Center is an API service and has no user interface.
+> The Anyware Trust Center is an API service and **has no user interface.**
 > All user interaction and interfaces are provided by Endpoint Manager, also called Endpoint Management Software (EMS).
 > Endpoint Management Software is available from the hardware manufacturer of your Trusted Zero Client.
-> Ensure that the EMS is compatible with the Trust Center version you intend to use.
+> Be sure to confirm that your Endpoint Management Software is compatible with the Trust Center version you intend to use.

 > [!TIP]
-> **Key Takeaway:** Reader should be able to describe the HP Anyware Trust Center and navigate the administrator guide.
+> **Key Takeaway:** Reader should be able to describe the functionality of the HP Anyware Trust Center and navigate the administrator guide.

-### Architecture
+### Anyware Trust Center - Architecure
-The Anyware Trust Center is composed of multiple feature services which communicate internally within the cluster and securely communicate with the distributed Trusted Zero Clients and the Endpoint Manager.
+The Anyware Trust Center is an application composed of multiple components and services which communicate internally within a cluster and securely communicate with Trusted Zero Clients and the Endpoint Manager.

+> [!IMPORTANT]
+> **At this time, external services are not supported.**
+> Future releases of the Anyware Trust Center will support multi-node environments.

 > [!NOTE]
 > [Anyware Trust Center Persistence Link](https://anyware.hp.com/web-help/trusted-endpoints/trust-center/current/#about-anyware-trust-center-persistence)